ShivanKaul/drafts-451/draft-sahib-451-new-protocol-elements-00.md

 ## Outcome Transparency

 The assumption behind the development of the status code 451 is that transparency has a chilling effect on censorship and that transparency will enable the process of justice by allowing acts of censorship to be challenged.
 In some countries, blocks orders are unevenly implemented by ISPs either because it does not serve their bottom-lines or they are resisting censorship - governments in those countries could mandate the implementation of status code 451 which will make it easier for them to monitor the implementation of their block orders.
 Surveillance systems in some countries could be updated to watch out for the 451 error code on unencrypted traffic making it easier to identify those trying to access prohibited content.
 Before the implementation of this standard there would be no uniformity in which websites would implement a block order increasing the number of false positives for any automated monitoring systems.

-# IANA Considerations

-The Link Relation Type Registry should be updated with the following entry:

-- Relation Name: blocking-authority
-- Description: Identifies the authority that has issued the block.
-- Reference: this document

-In addition, IANA should be updated with the following provisional header:

-- Header field name: geo-scope-block
-- Applicable protocol: http
-- Status: provisional
-- Specification document(s): this document